Helping her get over losing her son

 Then there was the whole issue of possible medical negligence to complicate matters further.
 Did young Mr Brown receive incorrect medical treatment?
 Was he too late being operated on?
 Was he allergic to the medications that were prescribed for him?
 Why did his body swell up so much and did that lead to his death?
 All these questions had to be answered.
 So, we ensured that expert medical evidence was gathered and presented to the Coroner.
 Ultimately the cause of death was deemed to be due to the extent of the trauma that the deceased suffered at the accident and not because of his medical treatment.

-Once all that was cleared up, the Defendant’s insurers agreed to full liability and paid the damages to our client Mrs Brown in full as she was acting on behalf of her deceased son.
+Once all that was cleared up, the Defendant’s insurers agreed to full liability and paid the damages to our customer Mrs Brown in full as she was acting on behalf of her deceased son.
 She received damages in respect to the financial losses that his estate suffered as a result of his death, centred mainly around the costs of his funeral.
 Although the death of a child is probably one of the harshest blows anyone will ever receive, the fact that his name was vindicated and he was absolved of all blame must go a little way to helping Mrs Brown cope with her loss.